Unitary Cayley Graphs of Dedekind Domain Quotients: Other Properties of Generalized Totient Graphs

 \end{corollary}

-\section{Other Properties of Generalized \\ Totient Graphs}
+\section{Other Properties of Generalized Totient Graphs}

-For any graph $G$, we will let $\chi(G)$ and $\chi'(G)$ denote the chromatic number and the chromatic index of $G$, respectively.
-We will let $g(G)$, $d(G)$, $\Delta(G)$, and $\omega(G)$ denote, respectively, the girth, diameter, maximum degree, and clique number of a graph $G$.
-A set $D$ of vertices of a graph $G$ is said to dominate $G$ if every vertex in $G$ is either in $D$ or is adjacent to at least one element of $D$.
-The clique domination number $\gamma_{cl}(G)$ of a graph $G$ is the smallest positive integer such that there exists a clique of $G$ of order $\gamma_{cl}(G)$ that dominates $G$ (provided some dominating clique exists).
+For any graph $G$, let $\chi(G)$ and $\chi'(G)$ denote the chromatic number and the chromatic index of $G$, respectively.
+Let $g(G)$, $d(G)$, $\Delta(G)$, and $\omega(G)$ denote, respectively, the girth, diameter, maximum degree, and clique number of $G$.
+A set $D$ of vertices of $G$ is said to dominate $G$ if every vertex in $G$ is either in $D$ or is adjacent to at least one element of $D$.
+The clique domination number $\gamma_{cl}(G)$ is the smallest positive integer such that there exists a clique of $G$ of order $\gamma_{cl}(G)$ that dominates $G$ (provided some dominating clique exists).